1989 Pacific typhoon season: Typhoon Brenda (Bining)

 A tropical depression which formed in the monsoon trough on May 14 became a tropical storm on May 16 and struck Samar Island and southern Luzon in the Philippines that day.
 At least four ships sank and 50 people were killed in the Philippines.
 Brenda became a typhoon and reached a peak of 85 mi/h winds before hitting southern China on May 20.
 The storm brought torrential flooding, resulting in at least 84 casualties and widespread damage in China.
 In Hong Kong six people were killed and one was missing due to landslides and flooding.

 On May 16, storm warnings were issued for 20 provinces across the Philippines as Brenda approached the country.
 Multiple commercial vessels were kept at port until the storm passed.
 Throughout the country, Brenda killed at least 18 people and left 6,000 more homeless.
 Additionally, 52 people were reported missing.

 Severe Tropical Storm Cecil

 Cecil originated as a tropical depression over the South China Sea on May 22.
 Tracking north-northwestward, the system steadily intensified, attaining peak winds of 110 km/h.
 The JTWC assessed Cecil to have been slightly stronger with one-minute sustained winds of 140 km/h.
 The storm made landfall near Hội An late on May 24 and quickly weakened.
+The lowest atmospheric pressure recorded on May 25, observed in Da Nang at an elevation of 6 meters above sea level, was 982.1 hPa.
 The system later dissipated over Laos on May 26.
 In Vietnam, heavy rains accompanying the storm, amounting to over 510 mm in some areas, triggered catastrophic flooding that killed 751 people.
 Widespread structural and agricultural losses took place in addition to the significant loss of life, with damage estimated at ₫300 billion ($71.7 million).
 In the wake of the flooding, some international aid was sent to Vietnam, though most relief work was conducted by the government, local agencies, and the Red Cross.